Mortgage Delinquencies Increase in the Third Quarter of 2023

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Maine to supplement state, tribal and local recovery efforts in the areas affected by a severe storm and flooding on June 29, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of Arkansas to supplement state, tribal and local recovery efforts in the areas affected by severe storms, straight-line winds, and tornadoes from June 25-26, 2023.
+The following counties have been approved for assistance:

 Public Assistance: